 Portability prioritised: XSW-D

-Sennheiser has made this system with packs for two different applications: firstly, for stage & rehearsal, and secondly, for DSLR audio.
+Sennheiser have made this system with packs for two different applications: firstly, for stage & rehearsal, and secondly, for DSLR audio.

 For the musician, there are several XSW-D wireless sets made for both instrumentalists and vocalists.